 Step #1: Zero in on Unique Value and Benefit

 Watching late-night infomercials (what, just me?) it is easy to see that, often, we’re inundated with advertisements for solutions to problems we didn’t know we had.
 Some of these solutions may be amazing, while others just aren’t integral to individual needs.

 In that same realm, some challenges are universal across agriculture and some are not.
 One grower’s strategic problem may not be another’s.

-Before even considering a technology opportunity, ask the key question: What is my farm’s unique, biggest challenges?
+Before even considering a technology opportunity, ask the key question: What are my farm’s unique, biggest challenges?

 Digging into the topic further, additional questions may help hone in the top challenges:

-Would the operation benefit by reducing inputs usage?
+Would the operation benefit by reducing input usage?

-Would the operation benefit with the increase of market timing?
+Would the operation benefit from the increase in market timing?

 Maybe just reducing labor hours and wear on equipment would be the biggest win?